-The Audit Committee currently comprises three Non-Executive Directors, all of whom are considered by the Board to be independent and have recent and relevant financial experience.
+The Audit Committee currently comprises four Non-Executive Directors, all of whom are considered by the Board to be independent and have recent and relevant financial experience.

 - Monitoring the integrity of the financial statements, including annual and interim reports and any other formal announcement relating to the Company’s financial performance

 - Monitoring and reviewing the process of audit of the Group’s Proven and Probable Reserves by a recognised Competent Person

 - Monitoring and reviewing the Company’s internal control procedures and risk management systems

 - Monitoring and reviewing the effectiveness of the external and internal audit activities

 - Making recommendations to the Board on the appointment, review and removal of external auditors